rapidsai/cudf/CONTRIBUTING.md

 ### Install and Test cuDF for contributors

-The general workflow is to find your contributor profile (C++ or Python, etc...), then follow the corresponding instructions and finally go to the last section about [code formatting](###code-formatting).
+The general workflow for building and testing the C++ and Python components of cuDF are provided below.
+Please also see the last section about [code formatting](###code-formatting).

 #### Any contributor: